jonjampen/fatiguediary/README.md

 - next-pwa

-Originally it was built using HTML, CSS, and JavaScript for frontend.
+Originally (as my Matura Project), Fatigue Diary was built using HTML, CSS, and JavaScript for frontend.
 For the backend I used PHP and a MySQL database.
 (Libraries: Shepherd, Toastify, Apexcharts)

 # Todo
 - [ ] metrics tracking
-    - [ ] sortable symptoms
+    - [x] sortable symptoms
     - [x] chart
-    - [ ] choose what metrics to display
     - [ ] custom charts
     - [ ] sort dashboard
     - [ ] clean code